 Location: 108 Chang Klan Road, Tambol Chang Klan, Amphur Muang, Tambol Chang Klan

 The River Market Restaurant is located next to the Iron Bridge and is the place to sit and relax while watching the River Ping float by.
-This charming traditional Thai style house a favourite for celebrating New Year’s Eve and The Loy Krathong and Yee Ping Festival.
+This charming traditional Thai-style house is a favourite for celebrating New Year’s Eve and The Loy Krathong and Yee Ping Festival.

 Location: 33/12 Chareon-Phathet Chang Klan, Mueang Chiang Mai District